zecookiez/AdventOfCode2022/comments.md

 - Day 24: thank you eric for putting another breadth-first search problem <3 my leaderboard is saved (apparently i am a bfs one trick)

+- Day 25: Completely choked on reversing the base-10 to base-5 numeral system.
+I need to get better at math ;--;